-Regulations state that services in Victoria are not permitted to have pools unless they existed on the premises before 6 November 1996.
-However, to stop accidents and illnesses relating to swimming pools, wading pools, water troughs and other water situations our Service will:
+To stop accidents and illnesses relating to swimming pools, wading pools, water troughs and other water situations our Service will:

-- remove any items or objects that could be used to climb into the fenced area of a pool, trough, or water storage unit e.g. chairs, bins, bikes, any overhanging trees - conduct a risk assessment to minimise the risk or hazard to children - make sure no child swims in any water without: - o written permission from parent/guardian to learn water safety and swimming - o appropriate educators/child ratios in place - having sufficient numbers of educators present who have first aid or recognised water safety and rescue procedures - at all times children near water are closely supervised.
-A child will never be left unattended near any water - ensure that all water containers are made inaccessible to children and make sure children's play areas are safely fenced off from water hazards such as rivers, dams, creeks, lakes, irrigation channels, wells etc. - immediately empty all wading pools/water troughs etc. after every use, storage should prevent the collection of water e.g., upright/inverted, also check grounds after rain or watering and empty water that has collected in holes or containers. - ensure wading/water trough are hygienically cleaned, disinfected and chlorinated appropriately: - on a daily basis remove leaves and debris, hose away surface dirt and scrub inside with disinfectant - o wash away disinfectant before filling trough
+- remove any items or objects that could be used to climb into the fenced area of a pool, trough, or water storage unit, e.g. chairs, bins, bikes, any overhanging trees - conduct a risk assessment to minimise the risk or hazard to children - make sure no child swims in any water without: - o written permission from a family member to learn water safety and swimming - o appropriate educator/child ratios in place - having sufficient numbers of educators present who have first aid or recognised water safety and rescue procedures - at all times children near water are closely supervised.
+A child will never be left unattended near any water - ensure that all water containers are made inaccessible to children and make sure children's play areas are safely fenced off from water hazards such as rivers, dams, creeks, lakes, irrigation channels, wells etc. - immediately empty all wading pools/water troughs etc., after every use; storage should prevent the collection of water, e.g. upright/inverted; also check grounds after rain or watering and empty water that has collected in holes or containers. - ensure wading/water troughs are hygienically cleaned, disinfected and chlorinated appropriately: - on a daily basis remove leaves and debris, hose away surface dirt and scrub inside with disinfectant - o wash away disinfectant before filling trough